 If you still want to use these protocols, the basic instructions for all IMAP clients are listed below.

 If you are unsure on configuring hardware / software, you are strongly recommended to use either Outlook Web Access, or the Off Campus applications method of email access.

-Please note: Planning and Information (PLN) offer the following information AS IS - no support is available to users who use this information to configure their email client.
+Please note: IT Services (ITS) offer the following information AS IS - no support is available to users who use this information to configure their email client.